AstraZeneca: Germany, other European countries to resume use of vaccine | DW | 18.03.2021

 Germany, France and several other EU countries on Thursday have decided to continue using the AstraZeneca vaccine after the European Medicines Agency (EMA) deemed the shot "safe and effective."

-Germany will resume administering the jab on Friday, Health Minister Jens Spahn said.
+Germany will resume administering the jab on Friday, according to Health Minister Jens Spahn.
 The vaccine, however, will come with new advice on potential side effects.

 "The common aim of the federal government and all 16 states is for vaccinations with AstraZeneca to start tomorrow," Spahn said.
 Germany had previously suspended the vaccine as a precaution, with Spahn vowing to make a decision on the vaccine after EMA guidance.